kv-vimal/hackathon-gmail-clone/README.md

 # hackathon gmail clone

-this is a simple gmail clone where you can read,send ,list and save the draft messages.
+this is a simple gmail clone with compose,view,send and draft message functionalities.

 ##  *[clickHere to Test](https://festive-edison-7f2855.netlify.app/)

-#### *Use below credentials, to test the this project
+#### *Use below credentials, to test this project

 *Mail Id : dummymail8257@gmail.com
 *password : password8257